cade-vs/js-vframe/README.md

 #  DESCRIPTION

-It uses <DIV> blocks as virtual frames.
-All links and forms inside virtual
-<DIV> frame will replace only the enclosing <DIV> frame content instead of
-reloading the whole page.
+It uses 'DIV' blocks as virtual frames.
+All links and forms inside virtual 'DIV' frame will replace only the enclosing 'DIV' frame content instead of reloading the whole page.

-To enable <DIV> to act as virtual frame, "vframe" class must be added (as shown in the SYNOPSIS above).
+To enable 'DIV' to act as virtual frame, "vframe" class must be added (as shown in the SYNOPSIS above).

 #  NOTES

-vFRAME is similar to <iframe> but very different than <frame>.
+vFRAME is similar to 'iframe' but very different than 'frame'.

-vFRAME replaces only the enclosing <DIV> and the result is homogeneousHTML text.
+vFRAME replaces only the enclosing 'DIV' and the result is homogeneousHTML text.

 vFRAME is written in native JavaScript and does not have further dependencies.